 Please let us know if you plan to visit our gallery so that we can begin to sculpt your experience with us before you walk through our doors.
 It would be our pleasure to arrange a tour of the gallery for you or to set up a private appointment.

 A fine art gallery - a big deal right?
 So there had to be some significant occurrences leading to the inspiration to create such an enterprise.
-The details of this story can be found on Cabell Gorman's website.
-Click here to see Cabell's "My Inspiration" page.
+The details of this story can be found here on Cabell Gorman's personal website.
 Additionally, the story has been published as a book and is available online through Amazon.com: A Young Life of Light.

 Meet Cabell Gorman, owner / CEO